The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Results

 The best-fit parameters for the single-population model of the three dSphs are provided in Table \ref{tab:parameters1}.
 In Figure \ref{fig:para compare}, we show these constraints for the single-population model by the magenta dots with errorbars.
 The green symbols denote those for the chemodynamical model, which will be discussed later in Section \ref{subsec:para in chemodyn}.

-The likelihood contours for different parameters combinations in the single-population model are shown in Figure \ref{fig:contour1 draco} for Draco only.
+The likelihood contours for different parameter combinations in the single-population model are shown in Figure \ref{fig:contour1 draco} for Draco only.
 The trends are similar for Sextans and UMi.
 Our model imposes weaker constraints on the inclination angle ($i$) compared to other parameters, which is indicated by its wide posterior distribution.
 The rotation parameter ($\kappa$) shows a weak correlation with the potential parameters ($d_1$, $d_2$ and $\gamma$), whereas there are strong degeneracies among the potential parameters themselves.
 The correlation between the velocity anisotropy ($\lambda$) and the other potential parameters is also present, which is the mass-anisotropy degeneracy.

 The mass-anisotropy degeneracy can be weakened if we have precise proper motion measurements.
 However, at the distances of the three dSphs used in this paper, their {\it Gaia} proper motions used in our constraints are subject to very large errors, and as we have mentioned, including or not including {\it Gaia} proper motions in our analysis leads to very similar constraints.
-More precise proper motions can possibly be achieved by combining {\it Gaia} and previous observations by the Hubble Space Telescope \citep[e.g.][]{delPino2022}, but this is only available for a small number of stars in more central regions, and thus in this study we focus on using only {\it Gaia} proper motions.
+More precise proper motions might be achieved by combining {\it Gaia} and previous observations by the Hubble Space Telescope \citep[HST, e.g.][]{delPino2022}, but this is only available for a small number of stars in the center.
+Thus in this study we only use {\it Gaia} proper motions.
+In fact, \cite{Vitral2024} recently combined precise proper motion measurements for about 400 stars in Draco from HST observations with LOSV measurements from \cite{Walker2023}, and performed modeling similar to \textsc{jam}.
+Their inferred inner dark matter density slope is fully consistent with our result.

 The best recovered dark matter density profiles for the single-population model are shown by the black solid curves in Figure~\ref{fig:density profile}, which we will discuss slightly later in Section~\ref{subsec:para in chemodyn} below, together with the chemodynamical model.